googlefonts/Signika/docs/02-grade-axis/README.md

 Answer: the file I was uploading had a name ("Semibold") that was slightly different from the hosted version ("SemiBold"), so it was comparing to the Regular, not to the SemiBold.

-- [ ] determine what causes change for online regression tester
+- [x] determine what causes change for online regression tester (incorrect naming)
 - [ ] (verify with Dave or Marc first, but) match old vertical metrics – most likely, we might need to match old versions for line-height but follow new guidelines as much as possible for how we make the line heights
   - [ ] Also probably do this for Encode Sans